Chapter 06: Horticulture in Gardens

 "I just think we should maximize our chances here.
 We want to get on his good side.
 You know how to do that, like at Convocation, right?"

-“With Luna?
-How do you know about that?”
+"The ritual?
+How do you know about that?"
 Ty asked.

 "Don't worry," Jhun said.
 "I'll take care of both of our plants!
 You go on ahead!"